 Habitat for Humanity Student Build

 Carolina Day School completed our 2018 Student Build Project with Habitat for Humanity and students from partnering schools Asheville Christian Academy, Christ School, and Franklin School of Innovation.
-Each school is raising funds for the build and contributing student time toward the construction.
+Each school raised funds for the build and contributed student time toward the construction.

 In 2016, Carolina Day School partnered with Asheville Christian Academy, Christ School, and the Franklin School of Innovation to build a house with Heidi Chapman and her two sons.
 The student build project began in October of 2016 and finished in February 2017.

 In 2015, Carolina Day School partnered with Asheville Christian Academy and Christ School to build a house with Trish Wolfe and her two sons.

 Service Learning for Younger Students

 At Carolina Day School, teachers across all divisions integrated a study of homes and housing into the curriculum.